Balanced AC Power Flow

 The following algorithms are available:

-calculate_voltage_angles (bool, “auto”) - consider voltage angles in loadflow calculation
+calculate_voltage_angles (str or bool, “auto”) - consider voltage angles in loadflow calculation

 If True, voltage angles of ext_grids and transformer shifts are considered in the loadflow calculation.
 Considering the voltage angles is only necessary in meshed networks that are usually found in higher voltage levels. calculate_voltage_angles in “auto” mode defaults to: